zoard-ehmann/odin-rock-paper-scissors/algorithm/algorithm.md

 # Algorithm: Rock, Paper, Scissors

-## Console version

-### Plan
+## Plan

-#### UI
+### UI

 - Does the program will have a UI?
-  - The program will have a console interface at first.
+  - The program will have a GUI.
 - How will it look like?
-  - The console interface won't have graphics, it will contain only textual information.
+  - 3 symbols layed out in a row, after choosing one of them, the result will be shown.
 - What functionality will it has?
   - The interface will accept a user input that refers to the chosen symbol.
-  - The interface will have a replay functionality.
+  - The interface will have a replay functionality after a whole game.
-  - The interface will have a counter that keeps track of the score.
+  - The interface will have a round-level score table.

-#### Inputs
+### Inputs

 - What inputs the program will have?
   - A string that will select the chosen symbol: _String_